Latent Denoising Makes Good Tokenizers

 \subsection{Tokenizer}

-\paragraph{Model.} Our tokenizers are based on ViTs~\cite{dosovitskiy2020image}.
+\paragraph{Model.} We implement our tokenizer using ViTs for both encoder and decoder~\citep{vaswani2017attention,dosovitskiy2020image}.
 We provide detailed model parameters in Table~\ref{tab:model}.
-We include the details provided in Section~\ref{sec:impl} here for completeness: We implement our tokenizer using ViTs for both encoder and decoder~\cite{vaswani2017attention,dosovitskiy2020image}.
-We adopt recent architectural advances from LLaMA~\cite{touvron2023llama}, including RoPE~\cite{su2024roformer} (together with learned positional embeddings following~\cite{fang2023eva}), RMSNorm~\cite{zhang2019root}, and SwiGLU-FFN~\cite{shazeer2020glu}.
+We adopt recent architectural advances from LLaMA~\citep{touvron2023llama}, including RoPE~\citep{su2024roformer} (together with learnable positional embeddings following~\cite{fang2023eva}), RMSNorm~\citep{zhang2019root}, and SwiGLU-FFN~\citep{shazeer2020glu}.
 The encoder operates at a patch size of $16$, yielding $256$ latent tokens for each $256\times256$ image, while the decoder uses patch size $1$ as there is no resolution change.
 The latent dimension is set to $16$.
 We omit the \texttt{[CLS]} token for simplicity.

-\paragraph{Training.} For ablation studies, we use a ViT-S encoder and a ViT-B decoder, disable GAN loss, and train for 50 epochs.
+\paragraph{Training.} Our tokenizer is trained using the weighted loss defined in Eq.~\ref{eq:loss}, with default weights $\lambda_{\text{KL}}=10^{-6}$, $\lambda_{\text{percep}}=1.0$, and $\lambda_{\text{GAN}}=0.1$.
+For ablation studies, we use a ViT-S encoder and a ViT-B decoder, disable GAN loss, and train for 50 epochs.
+We observe that including a GAN loss~\citep{yu2021vector,goodfellow2014generative,esser2021taming} sharpens reconstructions but roughly doubles training time, without altering result trends.
 For our final experiments, we adopt ViT-B for both encoder and decoder, enable GAN loss from epoch 100, and train for 200 epochs.
-In both settings, the global batch size is 1024, and the peak learning rate is set to $4.0\times10^{-4}$ (scaled linearly from $1.0\times10^{-4}$ at a batch size of 256).
+In both settings, we use a global batch size of 1024, and the peak learning rate is set to $4.0\times10^{-4}$ (scaled linearly from $1.0\times10^{-4}$ at a batch size of 256~\citep{Goyal2017}).
 We apply linear warm-up for 25\% of the total epochs (12 epochs for 50-epoch training, and 50 epochs for 200-epoch training), followed by cosine learning rate decay.
-We use the AdamW optimizer with $\beta$ parameters (0.9, 0.95) and a weight decay of $1.0\times10^{-4}$.
+We use the AdamW optimizer~\citep{Loshchilov2019} with $\beta$ parameters (0.9, 0.95) and a weight decay of $1.0\times10^{-4}$.
 The only data augmentation employed is horizontal flipping.
 Our reconstruction loss closely follows the implementation in~\cite{yu2025image}.

-Training an S-B tokenizer (see Table~\ref{tab:model}) without GAN loss for 50 epochs takes roughly 160 NVIDIA A100 GPU hours (enabling GAN loss from epoch 20 extends training to about 288 A100 GPU hours).
+\paragraph{Training budget.} Training an S-B tokenizer (see Table~\ref{tab:model}) without GAN loss for 50 epochs takes roughly 160 NVIDIA A100 GPU hours (enabling GAN loss from epoch 20 extends training to about 288 A100 GPU hours).
 Training a B-B tokenizer with GAN loss enabled from epoch 100 for a total of 200 epochs takes approximately 1,150 A100 GPU hours.